w3c/openscreenprotocol/mdns.md

 between the controller and the presentation display (such as the underlying controller OS or the router firmware) to cache mDNS records and respond to queries, even if the original presentation display is unable to communicate directly with the controller.
-If this were implemented correctly, this may improve reliability by making mDNS more tolerant of transient network interruptions.
+If this is implemented with correct support for cache coherency, this may improve reliability by making mDNS more tolerant of transient network interruptions.

 # Latency of device discovery / device removal